kelanyll/blog/content/posts/emailer.md

 ---
 title: "Building a screenshot emailer service"
 date: 2022-08-08T22:49:26+01:00
-draft: true
 tags: ["system-design", "aws"]
 ---
-Setting up alerts on job listing pages is a useful feature but not all sites provide this functionality.
-This has previously led me to search for a service that can email you screenshots of a website at a scheduled interval.
-I have had trouble finding one for free and this got me thinking about how a service like this would work both on a single machine and scaled out into a distributed system.
+It can be hard to find job vacancies online that haven't already been filled.
+Whilst some job listing sites let you register to receive alerts when new roles are posted, not all sites provide this feature.
+This led me to search for a service that can email you screenshots of a website at a scheduled interval.
+I had trouble finding one for free and this got me thinking about how a service like this would work both on a single machine and scaled out into a distributed system.

 ## Single machine
 The idea would be that we store a config of "tasks" where one task represents screenshotting a website and emailing it at a specific interval.
 These are the abstract components that I see representing a system that can run this service at a smaller scale: